Our Verdict

 It will get you from point A to point B, but smooth, effortless movement, in all of its forms, is not the Sion Softside's forté.
 That said, it performs well enough to get the job done.

-When it came to jumping curbs, hopping into buses or trains, or hiking old-school up a flight of stairs when the escalator is broken, we often just lassoed our Sion Softside by the trolley handle and gave it a yank.
-This extendable handle was surprisingly sturdy and can “handle” the full weight of the bag when you don't have time to stop and properly lift it into position.
+When it came to jumping curbs, hopping into buses or trains, or hiking old-school up a flight of stairs when the escalator was broken, we often just lassoed our Sion Softside by the trolley handle and gave it a yank (not recommended, but you know it happens).
+This extendable handle was surprisingly sturdy and “handled” the full weight of the bag when we didn't have time to stop and properly lift it into position.
 Likewise, we also liked the Sion Softside's robust wheel housings.
 They are made of hard plastic and extend up the back side of the bag to double as effective bumpers.

 Construction Quality